Evan Mackie: Early life

 Mackie began studying part-time at the Waihi School of Mines from 1934, doing two hours most evenings after his work.
-Late the following year he obtained temporary work as a junior electrician with the Martha Gold Mining Coy (Waihi) Ltd., and went to work at the largest gold mine in New Zealand.
+Late the following year he obtained temporary work as a junior electrician with Martha Gold Mining Coy (Waihi) Ltd., and went to work at the largest gold mine in New Zealand.
 This ultimately led to an apprenticeship with the company.

 Second World War

 Prior to the outbreak of the Second World War, Mackie enrolled in a correspondence course to prepare prospective aircrew for the Royal New Zealand Air Force (RNZAF).
 He did well in the course and this led to his application in May 1940 to join the RNZAF.
 He successfully completed the educational requirements and formally entered the RNZAF in January 1941 with the rank of leading aircraftman.

 Flight training

 After a period of basic training, in March Mackie proceeded to No. 4 Elementary Flying Training School at Whenuapai in Auckland where he experienced flying for the first time.
 His training was completed in early April; although rated as an average pilot by his instructors, he was his intake's best student in the academic component of the course.
 Mackie underwent further flight training in Canada, departing New Zealand at the end of April aboard the ocean liner Awatea.

-At No. 32 Service Flying Training School, based at Moose Jaw in Saskatchewan, Mackie flew North American Harvards.
+At No. 32 Service Flying Training School, based at Moose Jaw in Saskatchewan, Mackie flew North American Harvard trainers.
 Although he had originally expressed a preference for flying duties involving multi-engined aircraft, by the end of his training in Canada he wanted to fly fighters.
 During his time in Canada, he became acquainted with fellow future flying ace George Jameson, who later described him as "a straightforward chap".
 Commissioned a pilot officer in August, he earned his aircrew brevet the same month, finishing top of his course.
 He was subsequently sent to the United Kingdom to serve with the Royal Air Force (RAF), departing from Halifax aboard the Dominion Monarch and arriving at Southampton in early September.

 Mackie was sent to No. 58 Operational Training Unit at Grangemouth to learn to fly the Supermarine Spitfire fighter.
 Assessed as an above average pilot, he stayed on after completing his induction to the Spitfire to help train other pilots.
 Mackie later regarded the extra flying time that this gave him on Spitfires as advantageous when he began his operational flying.
 At the completion of his instructing duties, he was allowed to choose his operational posting and selected No. 485 Squadron; although part of the RAF, it was a "New Zealand" squadron which had been formed earlier in the year.